ccrsxx/og/README.md

 # API

-My personal API for my projects and services.
-This API is built with Node.js and Express.js, and it serves as a backend for various features that I use across my projects.
+Personal API for my projects and services.
+Built with Node.js and Express.
+It provides small utility endpoints and integrations used across my projects.

 ## Features

-Currently, the features include:
+Currently available features/endpoints:

-- Open Graph Image Generation: Generates Open Graph images for my projects.
+- Open Graph image generation (OG images).
-- Spotify API: Provides access to my Spotify data, like my currently playing track, top tracks, etc.
+- Spotify endpoints (currently-playing, top tracks, etc.).
+- Tools endpoints (quick diagnostics for headers, IP info, user-agent parsing, etc.).

+## Public API

+There is a public deployment available at [https://api.ccrsxx.com](https://api.ccrsxx.com).
+You can call the same features against that host.

+OpenAPI docs are hosted at [https://api.ccrsxx.com/docs](https://api.ccrsxx.com/docs) (served with the Scalar OpenAPI UI).

 ## Development

-Here are the steps to run the project locally:
+Steps to run the project locally:

 1. Clone the repository